§.PromptLayer alternatives

 II · For teams sitting at the cliff

 Pro caps at five users.
-Team is a 10x single step.
+Team starts at ~$500/mo, a tenfold price jump.

 PromptLayer Pro is $49 per month for up to five users with a $0.003 per-transaction overage.
 Team is $500 per month flat for up to twenty-five users.
-The jump from a sixth team member to Team is a 10x discontinuity with no middle tier.
+The jump from a sixth team member to Team is a $50 → $500 discontinuity with no middle tier.
 Prompt Assay scales linearly · Solo $49 per month, Team $99 per seat per month · so adding the sixth or tenth engineer doesn't trip a cliff.
-Past five users PromptLayer Team is cheaper per seat than Prompt Assay Team; the wedge here is the cliff itself, not the absolute price.
+Past five users PromptLayer Team is cheaper per seat than Prompt Assay Team; the real problem here is the cliff itself, not the absolute price.

 III · For workbench depth